Skip to main content

 What is an honors seminar?

 Honors seminars are small, advanced, discussion-based special topics courses taught by our top faculty.
-All honors seminars are capped at 16 students to ensure opportunities for intimate discussion, and are all writing courses (W in AXLE).
+Only students admitted to the College Scholars Program can take honors seminars.
+All honors seminars are capped at 16 students to ensure opportunities for intimate discussion and are all writing courses (W in AXLE).

 How are honors seminars different from regular courses?

-Honors seminars are deeper, broader, more complex, or more interdisciplinary than regular courses at Vanderbilt.
-While they are advanced courses, honors seminars do not have prerequisites, and are open to students from all majors and backgrounds.
+Honors seminars are deeper, broader, more complex, or more interdisciplinary than some other courses at Vanderbilt.
+While they are advanced courses, honors seminars do not have prerequisites and are open to students from all majors and backgrounds.

 How many honors seminars are offered each semester?